JCresent/JCresent/README.md

 # Hey there!
 - Welcome to my page, my name is Justin Cresent
-- Interested in full stack, security engineering/cybersecurity, and game development
+- Interested in backend, security engineering/cybersecurity, and game development
 ---
 ### Education
 #### Major in CS & Minor in DS @ William & Mary